golemfactory/golem-docs/src/pages/docs/creators/ray/cluster-yaml-reference.md

 #### Image tag and image hash

-Image tag and image hash properties describe images Golem nodes will start to host ray software.
+Image tag and image hash properties refer to the virtual machine images that Golem provider nodes will start to host ray software.

-Ray on Golem autodetects your local configuration and starts images with matching Python and Ray versions
+Ray on Golem automatically detects your local configuration and starts images with matching Python and Ray versions.

-You can however use the properties to override the detection and order a specific image.
+However, you can use these properties to override the detection and request a specific image.
 Supported tags are available on [Golem registry](https://registry.golem.network/explore/golem/ray-on-golem).